 Jim & Vicky Jamieson

-During the process of migrating to Western Australia in 2013, Jim and Vicky we looking for some help transferring their UK pensions.
+During the process of migrating to Western Australia in 2013, Jim and Vicky were looking for some help transferring their UK pensions.
 We were there to support them through it and beyond.
 Here's their story.

 Guiding them through a financial minefield